Ethan-Hill/spotify-player/README.md

   SECRET=
   JWT_SCERET=
   ```
+  # - Notes -
-  - Note - This will not work without all of these variables defined.
+  - This will not work without all of these variables defined.
+  - You will need a spotify application to get the SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET, you can make one ['here']("https://developer.spotify.com/dashboard/").

 First, run the development server: